-*Some of these were presented several times.
+*Many of these were presented multiple times.

 - "The session was very nicely balanced between presentation, activity and engagement, then presentation and again activity and engagement.
 The topic was interesting and generated a lot of discussion.
 The presentation itself was very professional, to the point, had elements of humor and was overall very well done."

 - "Thanks you for a very engaging and wonderful workshop.
 I always try to attend your workshops because they are fun and exciting."

 - "After 41 years at MiraCosta College it is refreshing to experience an instructor with your delightful energy."

 Professor Rachele DeMeo presented today, and she was an excellent speaker.
 Thank you for arranging for Professor DeMeo's presentation at our Countywide Meeting at the Mission Valley Library.
 The presentation was very informative and we received positive responses from the attendees.
 I was very pleased to work with the MiraCosta College Speaker's Bureau.
 I will highly recommend it to other organizations in the future.
 Sincerely, Daphne H. Galang, RI International